nishgowda/aegisnet/README.md

  - Any unkown request sent to the server will send the event with route of "unkown route".

  ## Contributing:
- Look at [] to see how you can contribute to this project.
+ Look at [how to contribute](src/README.md) to see how you can contribute to this project.